One question that people often ask me is “When I’m optimizing a page for SEO, what steps do I need to take? What’s essential?”

 Your page title is like the headline of your newspaper.
 The headline tells the search engines and visitors what your page is about.

-If you were reading a newspaper and came across two stories with the same title, you’d be confused.
-If you — or a search engine — come across two pages on a site with the same page title, you’d be confused.
-“Is this the same content?
+You’d be confused if you were reading a newspaper and came across two stories with the same title “Is this the same content?
 What’s going on?”

 When creating a page title, Google weights the keywords contained in a page title left to right.
 That means that keywords that are closer to the start of the page title are more relevant than keywords towards the end of the URL.